astreum/whitepaper/README.md

 Slots are allocated pro-rata to a validator's stake.

-A slot miss occurs when a validator does not create a new block or created a malicious block when selected.
+A slot miss occurs when a validator does not create a new block or creates a malicious block when selected.

 Slot selection determines the validator for the next block at any time: